mitre/cascade-server/brawl-demo/README.md

 ## Running Second-Pass Analytics

-While the previous stepped, pulled in lots of interesting events, we can further enrich them by running 'Second Pass' queries.
+While the previous step, pulled in lots of interesting events, we can further enrich them by running 'Second Pass' queries.
 While 'First Pass' queries originate their investigation by searching over external data, 'Second Pass' queries look at